Change management communication: how to improve it, and what to keep in mind?

 At this stage, here’s what to communicate:

 To ensure proper implementation, provide additional training or materials that make each employee’s responsibilities clear.
 Employees need clear directions to find their way in this new reality on a daily basis.
+This is where an effective communication strategy ensures that no one is left behind.

 Stage 5: Integration